 (A) Purpose of this rule and its supplementary rules.

-This rule and its supplementary rules describe how the child support enforcement agency (CSEA) with administrative responsibility for a child support order administratively terminates the current child support obligation and the medical support provisions when a required or optional administrative termination reason exists.
+This rule and its supplemental rules describe how the child support enforcement agency (CSEA) with administrative responsibility for a child support order administratively terminates the current child support obligation and the medical support provisions when a required or optional administrative termination reason exists.

 The following definitions, unless otherwise noted, apply to rules in division 5101:12 of the Administrative Code: